wenboyi/wenboyi.github.io/cv.md

 - Research Assistant, RITMO Centre for Interdisciplinary Studies in Rhythm, Time and Motion, Oslo, Norway, 2020-2022

 ### Selected Honors and Awards
+- Centre for Research on Brain, Language and Music Graduate Student Award, 2024
 - NSERC-CREATE Graduate Award in Complex Dynamics, 2022-2024
 - Graduate Excellence Award, 2022-2024
 - Centre for Research on Brain, Language and Music Travel Award, 2024